HanbingWang2001/WebPage/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am doing my bachelor of science in telecommunication at ChongXin College(崇新学堂), Shandong University and expected to graduate in June 2023.
-I also work as a research assistant at [IR Lab](https://ir.sdu.edu.cn/index.htm) in school of computer science（山东大学计算机科学与技术学院）for over a year, where I dive into recommender system, advised by Prof. Pengjie Ren(任鹏杰) and Prof. Xinxin(辛鑫).
+I also work as a research assistant at [IR Lab](https://ir.sdu.edu.cn/index.htm) in school of computer science（山东大学计算机科学与技术学院）for over a year, where I dive into recommender system, advised by Prof. Pengjie Ren(任鹏杰) and Prof. Xin Xin(辛鑫).

 <!-- I won first prize scholarships in Research Innovation and Aesthetic Education Accomplishment(Top 3%) and was selected Chongxin College.  -->
 <!-- , supervised by Prof. [Honchao Zhou](https://faculty.sdu.edu.cn/zhouhongchao/zh_CN/index.htm). -->